What is evangelistic preaching? Should we not to give an invitation to follow Christ?

 This form has its critics, both on theology as well as practice.

 Most of the theological objections focus on the idea that people might misunderstand such actions to save a person.
-The prayer saves, the walking the aisle saves, the raising of the hand is the ritual.
+They might misunderstand and think – prayer saves, the walking the aisle saves, the raising of the hand is the ritual that saves.

 Practical objections focus on the potential for manipulation: moody music, sob stories, and ongoing “there’s one more. . . ” type shenanigans.
 I’ve been in meetings like that and agree — it’s manipulative.